Miscellaneous articles

 Within a species there’s always slight random variation in the hereditary traits of its members, and those variations that happen to be the most conducive to survival and reproduction will naturally tend to become widespread in the species.

-The process of evolution by natural selection therefore involves the non-random ‘selection’ by nature of particular variations, which become established in the species.
+The process of evolution by natural selection therefore involves the non-random ‘selection’ by nature of particular random variations, which become established in the species.
 And the steady accumulation of innumerable such small changes over hundreds of millions of years has led to the extraordinary complexity and diversity of today’s plants and animals.

-The ever-present slight random variation in hereditary traits within a species – the fuel of evolution by natural selection – is ultimately due to the continuous occurrence of random gene mutations, which have several causes, including gene copying errors during reproduction.
+The ever-present slight random variation in hereditary traits within a species – the fuel of evolution by natural selection – is due to the continuous occurrence of random gene mutations, which have several causes, including gene copying errors during reproduction.

-This beautifully simple theory, so often misunderstood or misrepresented, explains how the appearance of design in plants and animals arose from a mindless process.
+This beautifully simple theory, so often misunderstood and misrepresented, explains how the appearance of design in plants and animals arose from a mindless process.
 Evolution by natural selection is as natural and inevitable as water flowing downhill.

-Photo by Nick van den Berg.
+(Credit: Nick van den Berg)

 Receive email notifications of new articles

-Help fund my writing – give from $2/£2/€2
+Help fund my work – give from $2/£2/€2

 Feedback